lockw1n/attempt/README.md

 ├── Features/                Feature modules, one level deeper — the level is load-bearing:
 │                            .swiftlint.yml scopes the no-raw-values rules to this path.
-│   ├── ExerciseLibrary/     The exercise catalogue, including its per-exercise history section │   ├── Logging/             The active session and everything logged into it │   ├── History/             Past training: sessions, calendar, search │   ├── Dashboard/           e1RM tiles, the recent-PR feed, the week summary, the start-workout │   │                        action
+│   ├── ExerciseLibrary/     The exercise catalogue, including its per-exercise history section │   ├── Logging/             The Train tab — this week, a day, the active session and │   │                        everything logged into it │   ├── History/             Past training: sessions, calendar, search │   ├── Dashboard/           e1RM tiles, the recent-PR feed, the week summary, the start-workout │   │                        action